The Bitter Truth

 The Bitter Truth is the fifth studio album by American rock band Evanescence.
-It was released on March 26, 2021, through BMG Rights Management and was produced by Nick Raskulinecz.
-It is the band's first album of all-new material since their 2011 self-titled third album.
-The Bitter Truth received a positive critical reception.
+After pandemic delays, it was released on March 26, 2021, through BMG Rights Management.
+Produced by Nick Raskulinecz, it is primarily an alternative metal album, following the band's 2017 orchestral-electronic album Synthesis.
+The Bitter Truth received a generally positive critical reception.
 It reached number 11 on the US Billboard 200, top five on the Billboard Independent, Alternative, Hard Rock, and Rock Albums charts, and the top 10 of multiple international album charts.

 Background and recording

 Lead vocalist Amy Lee first spoke about a new studio album for the band in July 2018.
 In an interview with Detroit radio station WRIF, Lee confirmed that the band planned to work on a new album following the end of their tour in support of Synthesis.

 In an interview with Sirius XM backstage at Epicenter Festival at Rockingham Speedway in May 2019, Lee again confirmed that a new album was in the works.
 Blabbermouth.net reported that Lee was hoping the album would be ready for release in 2020.
 "We're just gonna get together and see what happens this month," she said, "and start doing that more regularly until we feel like we're ready to do it."

 Lee then provided an update on the album in November 2019, while taking part in a Reddit AMA.
 Responding to a question pertaining to new music from the band, Lee commented that she was "absolutely living in it" and was "listen[ing] to our new music every day."

 The band entered the studio in January 2020 with Nick Raskulinecz, with whom they had previously worked on 2011's Evanescence.
 Although originally planning to work with several producers across the album, the band's plans changed due to the COVID-19 pandemic.
 This then turned Raskulinecz into The Bitter Truth's sole producer.
 In August, the U.S.-based band members returned into the studio to finish writing and recording after taking COVID tests, and German guitarist Jen Majura had to work remotely.
 On September 9, the album was nearing completion, with "70% done".
 Recording was completed in November.

 The album was announced in April 2020, and was originally planned for release in late 2020.
 The pandemic delayed the album's completion, however, and eventually pushed it to a March 2021 release.

 Lee talked about the core theme of the album: